jayhinddv/viexports/README.md

 clone the repo

-after that go to backend folder by cd bachend
+after that go to backend folder by cd backend

 change .env.example to .env